 We are looking for sighting reports and image/footage of killer whale foraging behaviour – which could be simply patrolling coastal waters, swimming past a seal, or attempting to capture seals or other prey species.
 These data will help us to understand 1) their foraging effort (when and where they search for prey), and 2) diet composition when in coastal waters – what proportion of encounters involve grey seals, harbour seals, or other species such as as harbour porpoise.

-When getting involved for your first time, we ask you to read the participant information and email email@example.com.
+When getting involved for your first time, we ask you to first read the participant information and email firstname.lastname@example.org.
 In your email, please confirm that you are happy with those points in the consent form that apply to you: A) all participants, B) photo/ videographers, C) qualified volunteer drone pilots.
 We will then get back to you with a debrief, and respond to any questions that you may have.
 Sightings can also be submitted using the online form (link below).

 Images or footage

 To contribute existing, “old” images or footage to the study (defined as prior to 1st April 2021), we ask that the flights followed these guidelines for retrospective footage to ensure they were collected in a legal and responsible manner.